Tasfiq-K/amazon-data-science-books-analysis/README.md

 7. Average reviews of Top 15 publishers </br>

 ## Findings and Observations from the [Dashboard](https://public.tableau.com/app/profile/tasfiq.kamran/viz/AmazonDataScienceBooksDashboard/AmazonDataScienceBooks)
+### Note: Try viewing the [Dashboard](https://public.tableau.com/app/profile/tasfiq.kamran/viz/AmazonDataScienceBooksDashboard/AmazonDataScienceBooks) in **Full Screen** mode. </br>
 1. Among the 1324 books (after preprocessing the data) 948 of them are published by only 15 publications.
 1. Packt has the highest publication of books
 2. Springer has the highest average price
-3. As the pages increase the price of the books is increased
+3. As the pages increase, the price of the books increases.
 4. Price of the most books fall around the range between (14.00 - 60-00) USD

 You can visit the public dashboard [here](https://public.tableau.com/app/profile/tasfiq.kamran/viz/AmazonDataScienceBooksDashboard/AmazonDataScienceBooks):